happy-co/programmable-video/example/README.md

 6. Debug signing certificate SHA-1: leave empty
 7. Click `Register app`
 8. Click `Download google-services.json`
-9. Move to downloaded `google-services.json` file to this folder `android/app/` and make sure to keep the filename exactly the same!
+9. Move the downloaded `google-services.json` file to this folder `android/app/` and make sure to keep the filename exactly the same!
 10. In the firebase console hit the `Next` button
 11. Add Firebase SDK, these steps are already done in this example, so just hit `Next`
 12. Finally hit `Continue to the console`